Employer information - Social Insurance Number (SIN)

 Before extending employment for your employee

-- If a temporary resident applies for renewal of their work or study permit and their permit expires before a decision is made, paragraph 186(u) and section 189 of the Immigration and Refugee Protection Regulations provide them the right to continue working or studying under the same conditions while their application for renewal is being processed, as long as they remain in Canada.
-This is referred to as "implied status."
-The temporary foreign worker will have implied status until a decision is rendered by IRCC.
+• If a temporary resident applies for renewal of their work or study permit and their permit expires before a decision is made, paragraph 186(u) and section 189 of the Immigration and Refugee Protection Regulations provide them the right to continue working or studying under the same conditions while their application for renewal is being processed, as long as they remain in Canada.
+This is referred to as "maintained status" (formerly known as implied status).
+The temporary foreign worker will have maintained status until a decision is rendered by IRCC.

 Protect your employees' personal information and SIN.

-- If you become aware that an employee's SIN has been stolen or inappropriately used, take immediately the following steps:
+• If you become aware that an employee's SIN has been stolen or inappropriately used, especially in cases where you believe your organization has experienced a privacy breach, take the following steps immediately:

-- More information is available in Annex 4 of the SIN Code of Practice, on the Canadian Anti-Fraud Centre site and on the Consumer Measures Committee site.
+• More information is available in Annex 4 of the SIN Code of Practice and on the Canadian Anti-Fraud Centre site.

 Inform Service Canada if you suspect that a Social Insurance Number is being used fraudulently.